 So let's start getting into the reviews of the differences between Pond 5 and AudioJungle.

 So first things first.
 Both are free to join.
-As a poor musician, that's a big plus.
+As a poor musician, that's a big plus, as they allow you to license your music for free (but they charge a commission on each sale).

 The second thing - and this is super important - is that that both have a large network of buyers and sellers.
 That means that you're actually going to have a good chance of having your songs sold if they're any good.